How to Apply

 Graduate Record Examination (GRE) - General Test and Subject Test

 The GRE General Test and GRE Subject Test score requirements vary across the 14 Home Programs.
 Some programs have optional score submission, while others do not consider the scores in their review process.
 Please consult the table below for specific program GRE General Test and GRE Subject Test score requirements.
 For those programs with a listing of “Optional”, scores will be considered if submitted and may be helpful for applicants to complement their academic records, or for applicants with gaps or weaknesses in their academic records.
-For those programs with “Not Considered”, that admission committee will not have access to your self-reported or official GRE scores.
+For those programs with “Not Considered”, the admission committee will not have access to your self-reported or official GRE scores.

 If you are reading this in early November, you should have already taken the GRE General Test and/or GRE Subject Test so that your scores can reach us by the application deadline.
 Since our initial reviews of all applications are virtually complete by mid-January, it is unlikely that scores from those who take the late November or December tests will reach us in time for adequate review.